-The Corporate and Other segment consists of the corporate overhead costs that are not allocated to operating segments.
-Corporate overhead costs relate to human resources, legal, risk management, information security, finance and accounting, domestic sales and marketing, amortization of acquisition-related intangibles and other costs that are not considered when management evaluates segment performance.
+The Corporate and Other segment consists of the corporate overhead and costs of leveraged functions that are not allocated to operating segments.
+These costs relate to human resources, legal, risk management, information security, finance and accounting, domestic sales and marketing, amortization of acquisition-related intangibles and other costs that are not considered when management evaluates segment performance.

-(13) Acquisitions
+(12) Acquisitions

-We completed a number of acquisitions in 2014 and 2013 that were not significant, individually or in the aggregate.
-The largest among these was mFoundry.
+We have completed a number of acquisitions in 2014 and 2013 that were not significant, individually or in the aggregate.
+Among these were Clear2Pay, Reliance and MFoundry.